mpkondrashin/tmlist/README.md

 |Boolean|dry<br/>--dry<br/>TMLIST_DRY|Dry run - do not modify any lists|false|

 **Note:** If none of --dir, --ext or --file options are provided they all supposed to be true and TMList processes all lists.

+**Note:** If same parameter is privided in more than one way, then following precedence will take place:
+1. Environment variables over configuration file parameters
+2. Command parameters line over both environment variables and configuration file

 ## Return Codes